Form 8.3 - The Vanguard Group, Inc.: LXi REIT plc

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerAnleger leicht optimistisch: SMI stabil -- DAX mit kleinem Plus -- Wall Street fester -- Asiens Börsen gehen uneinheitlich in den Feierabend
+Börse aktuell - Live TickerTräger Handel vor Weihnachten: SMI stabil -- DAX mit leichten Gewinnen -- Wall Street gespalten -- Asiens Börsen schlussendlich uneinheitlich

-Der heimische Aktienmarkt zeigt sich am Dienstag wenig bewegt.
-In Deutschland geht es unterdessen leicht nach oben.
-An der Wall Street geht es am Dienstag aufwärts.
-In Asien fanden die Märkte keinen gemeinsamen Weg.
+Der heimische Aktienmarkt pendelt vor dem Wochenende um die Nulllinie, während es für den deutschen Leitindex leicht aufwärts geht.
+An der Wall Street gibt es am Freitag unterschiedliche Tendenzen.
+In Asien fanden die Märkte am Freitag keine gemeinsame Richtung.

 finanzen.net News